 11. Offer free trials or consultations

 Have prospective customers who need a trial run before they take the plunge?
 Arranging free consultations can help you raise awareness and establish your name as an expert in your industry.
+Free trials and consultations also build trust between you and your customer base for several reasons.
+For starters, you won’t appear to be doing what you do solely for the money.
+You’ll also be giving leads a chance to try your product before they commit, so they’ll have the power to make sound decisions without stress or pressure.

 12. Spark interest with coupons

 Consider looking into coupon deal websites and apps to promote your company through limited-time discounts.
 You might see a boost in interested customers who were looking to give your business a try.
+You can also include coupons for future visits on receipts for in-person sales, as do big-name stores such as CVS.
+After all, retaining your customers is far less expensive than acquiring new ones.

 13. Show up and host events

 With an online and print presence, why not cover all your bases and consider making appearances at in-person events?
 You can host your own workshops, info sessions, and mixers, or you can attend local gatherings to represent your business.
+You can also co-host an event with another business in your area so that each of your companies can engage with both of your customer bases.

 14. Attend networking events